Two Oceans Marathon History since 1970

 The race is held over the Easter weekend for the first time

 This was the first year that the Two Oceans Marathon event was held over the Easter weekend but it took place on Easter Monday and not Saturday, as was to become the custom in the years that followed.
 This was also the first time that a young doctor named Tim Noakes entered the race.
-Tim was to go on to become a world-renowned authority in sports science, particularly long distance running.
+Tim was to go on to become a world-renowned authority in sports science, particularly in long-distance running.
 Don Hartley won again in 3:24:06.

 The first female entrant